 The person was affected by drugs or alcohol to the extent they could not either give or not give consent

-It is difficult to know what the extent of sexual abuse is in any country as most people don’t report it.
+It is difficult to know what the extent of harmful sexual behaviour is in any country as most people don’t report it.

 It is estimated that only 9% of sexual assault incidences are ever reported to the police.
 Only about 10 out of 100 sexual abuse crimes are reported and only 3 of those get to court.
 Only one of those is likely to get a conviction.